-All you need to make banana chia pudding is 3 ingredients.
+All you need is 3 ingredients:

 - Chia Seeds: The chia seeds are the magic ingredient and will plump up after a few hours of soaking in the milk, resulting in a thick, creamy pudding.
 They are pretty easy to find these days, and can be found in most major grocery stores.
 If not, you can source them online too.

 - Bananas: The riper the bananas are, the better and sweeter they will be.
 I used very ripe bananas and didn’t find the need to add any type of sweetener because the bananas were naturally sweet on their own.
 If you find that your bananas have not ripened as much, there is an option to add a little pure maple syrup to sweeten up the chia pudding.

 - Unsweetened Non-Dairy Milk: I used an almond & coconut milk blend that was delicious in this recipe.
 Feel free to use a blended, non-dairy milk like I did, or stick with 100% almond, coconut, cashew, or soy milk.
 Just about any plant-based milk will do, so use your favorite!
 If you’d like to try for an ultra thick and creamy chia pudding, try adding full-fat canned coconut milk in place of the beverage plant milk.

 Making banana chia pudding is easy as can be.
 The only hard part is having to wait a few hours for it to chill and set.
 But it’s so worth the wait!

 - Simply start by mashing the bananas in a large mixing bowl, add the chia seeds and non-dairy milk, and mix to combine (shown above).